 You must be brave to explore a new world.
 At the same time, falling in love is not the same as staying in love.
 Stephen R. Covey reminds us “Love is a verb,” which means love requires action on our part, however given that many people operate from the misunderstanding that the way they feel in the beginning stages of love -- the euphoria, the passion, etc. -- will endure, it is difficult to remember to act when those feelings ebb, and suddenly we think there is something wrong with the relationship.
 Perhaps a deeper understanding of the flow of relationships will help.

 Every relationship cycles constantly through three stages: harmony, disillusion, and repair.
 A couple could go through those stages 10 times in one afternoon, or they could spend years in one stage.
 No matter how rapidly or slowly a relationship moves through the stages, it is important to remember: ALL THE STAGES ARE NORMAL.

-Harmony is often found in the beginning phase of a relationship; it is closeness, rhythm, and a feeling of a soul connection.
-Disillusion is when imperfections are getting under your skin, and you start thinking, "I've made a horrible mistake in getting together with this person."
+Harmony is what is often found in the beginning phase of a relationship – it is closeness, it is rhythm, a feeling of a soul connection.
+Disillusion is when imperfections are getting under your skin and you start thinking, “I’ve made a horrible mistake in getting together with this person.”

 How do you build intimacy?
 It takes practice.
 Erich Fromm, the author of The Art of Loving, said our society continually casts love as something that happens to us passively and by chance, something we fall into, rather than a skill attained through deliberate practice; intimacy requires work on our part to build.